 The committee believed the amount of these awards was appropriate given our compensation philosophy and objectives, specifically noting that achievement of greater than "target" level performance would have also resulted in higher than average TSR to our stockholders, as compared to our peers.
-In 2021,

-TSR-linked performance-based RSUs represented 17% of our CEO's total compensation package and (on average) 14% of our other NEOs' total compensation package (calculated in the manner described on page 39).
+In 2022, TSR-linked performance-based RSUs represented 27.2% of our CEO's total compensation package and (on average) 18.9% of our other NEOs' total compensation package (calculated in the manner described on page 41).

-The committee reviewed the impact of the COVID-19 pandemic on the performance-based TSR-linked RSU awards granted in 2021, as well as in previous years.
-Based on its review, the committee determined that no changes should be made to any outstanding performance-based TSR-linked RSUs, given the long-term nature of the awards.
+The committee reviewed the continuing effects of the COVID-19 pandemic and the ongoing recovery from the pandemic on the performance-based TSR-linked RSU awards granted in 2022, as well as in previous years.
+Based in its review, the committee determined that no changes should be made to any outstanding performance-based TSR-linked RSUs, given the long-term nature of the awards.
 The committee believes as a general rule that no "mid-stream" adjustments should be made to the TSR-linked performance-based RSU awards due to the long-term nature of, and the other structural features of, these awards.

-2021 Time-Based RSU Awards
+2022 Time-Based RSU Awards

-The time-based RSUs granted to the NEOs reflected in the chart above vest ratably over four years, beginning on March 15, 2022.
+The time-based RSUs granted to the NEOs reflected in the chart above vest ratably over four years, beginning on March 15, 2023.
 The committee believed the amount of the time-based RSU awards made to our NEOs was appropriate given our compensation philosophy and objectives, including the need to retain our executives.
-In 2021, time-based RSUs represented 19% of our CEO's total compensation package and (on average) 16% of our other NEOs' total compensation package (calculated in the manner described on page 39).
+In 2022, time-based RSUs represented 26.8% of our CEO's total compensation package and (on average) 18.7% of our other NEOs' total compensation package (calculated in the manner described on page 41).